-This means any pre-existing health conditions will not factor into eligibility for Medicare Part A or Medicare Part B.
+However, Traditional Medicare isn’t dependent on the status of your health.
+Meaning any pre-existing health conditions won’t impact eligibility for Medicare Part A or Medicare Part B.

 Pre-Existing Conditions Not Covered by Medicare

 Original Medicare consists of two parts, Medicare Part A and Medicare Part B. However, there are gaps in these coverages.
 Such as deductibles, the 20% coinsurance for services as well as excess charges of up to 15%.

 Medicare Part A benefits include coverage for the following: